OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/style_guides/screencast/slides.md

 # Main message

-- Styleguides are important
+- Style guides are important
-- Styleguides do not automatically make code good
+- Style guides do not automatically make code good
-- Styleguides should be automated!
+- Style guides should be automated!

 ---